cwillmor/cwillmor.github.io/resume.md

 Maintained and extended the iOS keyboard and autocorrect system.
 Accomplishments include:

 - implementing retrocorrection, which allows autocorrect to change more than one word at a time and correct “well see” to “we’ll see” and “new york” to “New York”
-- integrating next-word prediction and implementing the associated UI
+- integrating next-word prediction and implementing the associated above-keyboard candidate bar
 - implementing French dynamic accent key support
 - implementing input transliteration for Tamil input methods (both Anjal and Tamil 99)
 - writing custom ICU collators for matching user input with autocorrect candidates